madskjeldgaard/mico/README.md

 ## Features
 - 4 x detentless (smooth) encoders
+- Velocity: Slow movements result in microscopic changes (1/16000 of the max range approximately), fast movements in large changes.
 - A variety of "clip modes" (cycle through them by pressing the button):
  	- wrap (when the value goes above max, it wraps back to 0)
  	- clamp (clip at min and max value)